top of page

 3 key concepts to always keep in mind:

 1. Safety is always first.
-No matter how light you want to go, you should never compromise your safety.
-This means making sure you have the appropriate gear to protect you from the elements, such as a shelter, quilt/sleeping bag, and appropriate clothing layers.
+No matter how light you want to go, never compromise safety.
+This means ensuring you have the appropriate gear to protect you from the elements, such as a shelter, quilt/sleeping bag, and appropriate clothing layers.
 It also means carrying a first aid kit, the ability to make fire, and having the necessary knowledge to handle emergencies in the wilderness.

 2. Less is more.
 The ultralight philosophy is all about carrying the least amount of gear possible while still being safe and comfortable in the outdoors.
 When planning your gear list, think carefully about each item and whether you really need it (have you used it recently or ever?).
 Consider the weight and bulk of each item and look for lightweight alternatives wherever possible.
 Remember, the less you carry, the more enjoyable your trip will be.
 Minimalism is the key.